Fermi National Accelerator Laboratory: The shift to new management by the Fermi Forward Discovery Group, LLC, 2023-2025

+Young-Kee Kim, Albert A. Michelson Distinguished Service Professor of Physics at the University of Chicago, served as Acting Director, during the search for a replacement.
+Kim previously served as Deputy Director of Fermilab from 2006 to 2013.
+During her brief period of leadership, along with addressing the management challenges described above, Kim oversaw a 10% reduction of laboratory staff due to severely reduced science budgets in the first year of the Trump administration.
+Nevertheless, she had successes, including authoring a report published by the National Academy of Sciences calling for a muon collider at Fermilab, as well as incrementally improving the grades given to the laboratory by the Department of Energy during her term, with no C's reported in 2025.

+On January 12, 2026, Kim stepped down and the new Director, Norbert Holtkamp, took over the leadership reins.

 Site

 Access

 Fermi National Accelerator Laboratory (aka Fermilab) was founded in 1967 as an open science research laboratory, and, to this day, does not conduct classified research.
 The initial plans called for Fermilab to employ a guard force "...to control movement of personnel onto the site when tests are being conducted" as noted in the December 1971 Environmental Statement and "..to enforce the site boundary".
 Early leadership moved toward greater public openness allowing for ease of scientific collaboration and public enjoyment to include the relocated bison herd.

 In the late 2010s and early 2020s, the management of Fermilab began to introduce severe restrictions on access to the Fermilab site by the public and by scientists.
 By spring 2023, the restrictions had become so onerous that more than 2500 physicists and visitors to the laboratory signed an "open petition to elected representatives to reopen Fermilab."
 The petition stated that: "The access policy changes undermine critical aspects of the scientific process as well as the basic functioning of Fermilab.
 Hosting research meetings, interviewing prospective employees, collaborating with scientists outside the lab, and enacting our famously impactful education programs have all been hindered."
 With respect to the general public, the petition stated: "Today, the general public is only permitted to access the main road, and with ID requirements that are becoming increasingly stringent, soon its doors will be closed to tourists and even to some immigrants.
 We can no longer drive or bike around the premises freely.
 The dog park, Wilson Hall with its exhibits on the top floor, and other areas are no longer generally accessible.
 Fishing and other activities open to the public have been canceled."
 The petition emphatically requested that access policies be reverted to the open laboratory model that governed the laboratory prior to 2020.